Autodesk/ADAppRater-iOS/README.md

 ## Apps using ADAppRater
 [![AutoCAD 360](./Assets/Apps Using/AutoCAD360@2x.png)](https://itunes.apple.com/us/app/autocad-360/id393149734)

-Want to add your app here?
+Using ADAppRater?
 Let me know.

 ##Special Thanks
 - I'd appreciate a github star if you find this useful.